Haroonkhan0629/checkersProject/README.md

 * Design elements implemented using HTML and CSS.

 ## <a name="nextsteps"></a>Project Next Steps
-* User will hear a sound when they guess (correct: ding, incorrect: buzz)
+* Include Media Queries allowing users to access application on smaller devices
 * Increase size of word bank
-* Include Media Queries allowing users to access application on smaller devices

 ## <a name="deployment"></a>Project Links
 * [Game Link](https://haroonkhan0629.github.io/hangmanProject/)